razi-rais/blockchain/articles/extract-publickey-from-geth.md

 Usage: Command line swtich ```geth account publickey``` which will print out the account's public key.

 ## Setup
-To build the source code, you need to have go language installed.
+To build from the source code, you need to have go language installed.
 You can find geth setup instructions for developers at: https://github.com/ethereum/go-ethereum/wiki/Developers'-Guide

+Note: On Windows, you may require gcc compiler.You can download tdm-gcc from: http://tdm-gcc.tdragon.net/download

 ### Clone the repo
 ```